MilenTecle/human-body-quiz/README.md

    - [TinyPNG](https://tinypng.com/) - Was used to reduce the file size and keep the image quality.
    - [WEBP Converter](https://cloudconvert.com/webp-converter) - Also used to reduce the file size and keep the image quality.
    - [W3C](https://www.w3.org/) - Was used for HTML and CSS Validation.
+   - [Web Formatter](https://webformatter.com/html) - Was used to make sure the format looks good.
    - [JS-hint](https://jshint.com/) - Was used for Javascript Validation.

 ## Known bugs